AaltoSciComp/scicomp-docs/triton/tut/serial.rst

 .. warning::

-   You must use ``sbatch``, not ``bash`` to submit the job to process the ``#SBATCH`` headers and run in the background.
+   You must use ``sbatch``, not ``bash`` to submit the job since it is Slurm that understands the ``SBATCH`` directives, not Bash.

-When the job enters the queue successfully, the response that the job has been submitted is printed in your terminal, along with the *job ID* assigned to the job.
+When the job enters the queue successfully, the response that the job has been submitted is printed in your terminal, along with the *jobid* assigned to the job.

 You can check the status of you jobs using ``slurm q``::